 Bits Of Everything: Wall Picture Collage I have been wanting to hang something on the wall in my kitchen ever since we moved in.
 Between Emily and I, we finally dreamed up this Wall Picture Collage after looking at lots of other people’s photo collages- and I love the way it turned out.
 Here are all the things that I bought. (all found at walmart) This entire project was under $20. *pictures you want to use (I had free prints from Costco) * 2 20×30 foam core boards (I got two black ones $2.88 each) *poster hanger thingies ($2.44) *foam brushes ($.97) *double sided tape ($3) *mod podge (I already had some) This shows you how thick the foam core board is..
 First I drew out a plan..
 Then I cut some computer paper first, and made sure it would work before I cut up my pictures.
 Then I went to work cutting my 4×6 pictures into 4 inch squares.
 I then laid them all out on the floor in the order that I wanted them, and then taped them down with double sided tape.
 Then I took it in the kitchen and painted mod podge all over it. and straight on.

 How to "wallpaper" using fabric I couldn't stand our boring white door anymore.
 Something had to be done.
 So over the weekend, we wallpapered it with a big, fun piece of fabric.
-I love it.
-And it's useful, too.
-There are four white doors in this corner of the apartment—bedroom, bathroom, coat closet, and outer door—and sometimes departing guests get confused about which one they came through.
 This fabric is fairly thin cotton from IKEA.
 For this DIY fabric wallpaper project, you'll need water, cornstarch, a big brush (or a paint roller if you want to do a larger wall), scissors, and a craft knife if you have obstacles like we did.
 First mix up your paste, since it will need time to cool.
 Boil 4 cups of water in a pot.
 In the meantime, measure the area you want to wallpaper and cut your fabric to size.
 Brush the entire door with paste, then begin applying fabric from the top down, adjusting and smoothing as you go.
 Use a scissors or Xacto knife to cut around any obstacles.
 Finally, we went back around the sides of the door and brushed on a little extra paste to smooth down any loose threads and keep the raw ends from fraying.
 Our end result was smooth and perfectly wrinkle free.
 Here's the doorknob with still-damp fabric around it.